beSnake: A routing algorithm for scalable spin-qubit architectures: Simulations and Evaluations

-In Figure \ref{fig:densities}, we have simulated seven levels of densities for four different topology sizes: a 25, 49, 64, and 100 site topology.
+In Fig. \ref{fig:densities}, we have simulated seven levels of densities in each subfigure for four different topology sizes: a 25, 49, 64, and 100 site topology.
 On the y axes, we can observe the normalized mean values between 0.1 and 1 for all three metrics.
 Focusing on the 25-site topology, routing time (in green) increases exponentially after $72\%$ density, which is expected primarily due to the additional time needed to finish each BFS exploration.
 This becomes more severe at $88\%$ density, where there are only $3$ empty locations on the topology.
 Observing the routing time for the larger topology sizes, we see a steeper upward trend after $72\%$.
 However, the routing time behavior until $72\%$ appears linear for all sizes.
-Notably, it becomes flatter for larger sizes, indicating that beSnake performs better on larger topologies.
+Notably, it becomes flatter for larger sizes, indicating that beSnake can perform better on larger topologies.
 This shows that beSnake's qubit density sweet spot is around $72\%$.

 It should be noted, however, that for another experimental setup in regards to the hardware used to run beSnake, we might obtain a different trend and possibly an improved one if beSnake becomes multithreaded, for instance.
 Additionally, changing device characteristics can change beSnake's performance.
 For example, increasing the connectivity will favor the run time based on the simulations in Section \ref{Behavior on more connected topologies}.
-Having said that, the total run time might be reduced equivalently for all densities, and therefore, the same behavior at $72\%$ might still appear.
-Whether this sweet spot (or around that region) is universally found for any given setup is left open for future work.
+Having said that, the total run time might be reduced equivalently for all densities, and therefore, the same behavior at $72\%$ could still appear.
+Whether this sweet spot (or around that region) is universally found for any given setup is likely but left open for future work.